Turning Climate Data into Action: Key Takeaways from the 2026 Climate Solutions Summit

 Building Trust, Community Value, and Long-Term Impact

-The workshop also surfaced a critical balancing act: climate data systems must be open and useful while still protecting privacy and building community trust.
+The workshop surfaced a critical balancing act: climate data systems must be open and useful while still protecting privacy and building community trust

-For NYC DEP, participants explored centralized flood-risk platforms for agencies, while acknowledging concerns around surveillance and data use.
+For the NYC Department of Environmental Protection, participants explored centralized flood-risk platforms for agencies, while acknowledging surveillance and data use concerns.

 Similarly, in the WE ACT for Environmental Justice discussion, participants stressed that communities must control how their data is used.
 Effective resilience tools should empower communities, not reinforce top-down decision-making.